david-mathews-1994/deltarice/README.md

 ## Installation instructions for Windows
 Installation requires Python 3.3+, HDF5 1.8.4 or later, HDF5 for python (h5py), Numpy, and Cython.
 Delta-Rice is linked against HDF5.
 To use the dynamically loaded HDF5 filter requires HDF5 1.8.11 or later.

-To install you first need to install the HDF5 library through conda.
-I used anaconda prompt to do this whole process.
+To install you first need to install the HDF5 library.
+I did this process through conda using Anaconda prompt.

 ```
 conda install -c anaconda hdf5
 ```
 With hdf5 installed, find the installation location.
 The default installation location should be beneath the anaconda3/pkgs folder on your system.
 With this installation location found, you need to open the setup.py file and modify the initial definition of the FALLBACK_CONFIG variable to match your system.
+An example for my computer is shown below.

 ```
 FALLBACK_CONFIG = {